-In 2004, NASA, NOAA and the U.S. Geological Survey (USGS) requested that the National Research Council (NRC) form a panel to identify and prioritize the observational platforms that should be launched and operated over the next decade.
+In 2004, NASA, NOAA and the U.S. Geological Society (USGS) requested that the National Research Council (NRC) form a panel to identify and prioritize the observational platforms that should be launched and operated over the next decade.
 In addition to providing information solely for the purpose of addressing scientific questions, the NRC took the approach that increasing the societal benefits of Earth science research should likewise be high on the priority list of federal science agencies and policymakers, who have long believed that the role of scientific research is not only to expand our knowledge but also to improve the lives of Americans.

 The resulting NRC study, known as the Earth Science Decadal Survey (NRC, 2007), recommended 17 missions to be launched in three time phases.
 Among these was a mission dedicated to the measurement of tropospheric trace gases and coastal ocean color from a geostationary spacecraft to be launched in the second phase (2013-2016).
-The Geostationary Coastal and Air Pollution Events (GEO-CAPE) mission fits into the vision of providing societal benefits while also advancing the scientific understanding of processes that act on short time scales and relatively small spatial scales over a spatial domain of thousands of kilometers.
+This Geostationary Coastal and Air Pollution Events (GEO-CAPE) mission fit into its vision of providing societal benefit while also advancing the scientific understanding of processes that act on short time scales and over large spatial domains.
 The NRC also called for a low-earth orbit mission (Aerosol-Cloud-Ecosystems, ACE) in the 2013-2016 timeframe for global measurements of aerosols, clouds, and ocean color, and another satellite similar to Aura to be launched again in the 2020 timeframe (Global Atmospheric Composition Mission, GACM).
-Also planned for the second tier of missions is HyspIRI (Hyperspectral Infrared Imager), which complements GEO-CAPE with even better spatial resolution from a low-earth orbit.
+Also planned for the second tier of missions is HyspIRI (Hyperspectral Infrared Imager) that complements GEO-CAPE with high spatial resolution global coverage.